-1.42 Investment Arrangement/Investment Arrangement Documentation.
-Investment Arrangement means an Annuity Contract or Custodial Account that satisfies the requirements of Treas.
-Reg. §1.403(b)-3 that is issued or established for funding amounts held under the Plan.
-Appendix "D" to the Employer's Adoption Agreement is a list of Vendors of Investment Arrangements approved for use under the Plan, including sufficient information to identify the approved Investment Arrangements.
-Investment Arrangement Documentation means the terms and agreements associated with an Investment Arrangement, such as a Custodial Agreement, an Annuity Contract, or other documents that Investment Arrangement Documentation may reference, such as a service agreement.
+- 1.42 Investment Arrangement/Investment Arrangement Documentation.-Investment Arrangement means an RIA that satisfies the requirements of Treas.
+Reg. §1.403(b)-)-9 that is issued or established for funding amounts held under the Plan.
+Appendix "D" is a list of Vendors of Investment Arrangements approved for use under the Plan, including sufficient information to identify the approved Investment Arrangements.
+Investment Arrangement Documentation means the terms and agreements associated with an Investment Arrangement or other documents that Investment Arrangement Documentation may reference, such as a service agreement.
 The Investment Arrangement Documentation, excluding those terms that are inconsistent with the Plan or Code §403(b), is hereby incorporated by reference in the Plan.
-With respect to any Participant, an Investment Arrangement refers to the Investment Arrangement or Investment Arrangements which hold all or part of the Participant's Account.

-1.43 IRS.
-IRS means the Internal Revenue Service.
+With respect to any Participant, an Investment Arrangement refers to the Investment Arrangement or Investment Arrangements which hold all or part of the Participant's Account. - 1.43 IRS.-IRS means the Internal Revenue Service.
 When discussing regulations or other guidance, IRS also includes the United States Treasury.
 IRS Guidance includes Treasury regulations and other guidance of general applicability appearing in the Internal Revenue Bulletin.